KULTURPUNKT

 An inventory is an attempt to describe the diversity of a given place, an attempt to organize and translate the complexity that is difficult to capture in a list-archive format.
 In the traditional approach, it is a list of species that strives to be as saturated and complete as possible.
 The methods used by biologists try to objectify this process by systematically conducting observations in various niches and habitats, under specific weather conditions, and visiting places in subsequent months.
 Toads can be heard on warm, rainless evenings, after dusk.
 Herbs from the forest floor need to be searched for in early spring, before they are covered by other, larger vegetation.
 The easiest way to count beavers is to look for their winter larders (it is assumed that there are 3.7 beavers per beaver larder).

-However, even such a positivistic inventory is situated in a given methodology, season, knowledge and perceptive of the researcher.
-Moreover, a biologist wandering through a swamp with her whole body receives stimuli about the diversity of the place, which allows us to create a list as wide as possible, although it is always only an approximation of the complex ecosystem.
 There is a risk that this list misses important information that is more difficult to verbalize.
 Although pimpinella saxifraga or lychnis flos-cuculi sound poetic in themselves, they are ultimately only a list of names and surnames, like a list of tenants of a block of flats or a telephone book.
 Moreover, searching for new species may unnoticeably become an aim in itself, where a hunting collector pays attention only to new or rare finds.
-What are the implicit aspects of the scientific method?
-Is it possible to translate the precision of the scientific method into feelings, impressions, states and emotions?
-We reflect on these aspects during our walks and talks.

 Maps as a Pretext for Sharing Knowledge and Experiences